-My escapist adventure to Valsugana, the south east part of the region of Trentino, was not only a cooling revitalisation, but also a place to experience art in nature.
+My escapist adventure to Valsugana, the south-east part of the region of Trentino, was not only a cooling revitalisation but also a place to experience art in nature.
 It’s a region where you can luxuriate yourself in natural settings, amongst an interfusion of the Dolomite Mountains, woods and lakes.
 Towns and villages here are also full to the brim with treasure chests of history and beauty.

 Where art collides with nature

-The most well-known art works are the Tree Cathedral, made in 2001 by the artist Giuliano Mauri and the Natural Theatre by Roberto Conte, in 2006.
+The most well-known artworks are the Tree Cathedral, made in 2001 by the artist Giuliano Mauri and the Natural Theatre by Roberto Conte, in 2006.

-And even if the exhibition were to ever close, it would by default recompose itself back to nature’s natural cycle; making this a showcase example of how you can create an innovative and engaging tourism attraction, yet environmentally sustainable at the same time.
+And even if the exhibition were ever to close, it would by default recompose itself back to nature’s natural cycle; making this a showcase example of how you can create an innovative and engaging tourism attraction, yet environmentally sustainable at the same time.

 Arte Sella also brings together other aspects of culture including music.
 Classical concerts often take place, where the sound of musical instruments is vibrated within the harmony and nature of the Dolomites.
-“If God had to choose a place to play, he would come here” commented world-renowned violinist, Ivry Gitlis, following a visit of the exhibition.
+“If God had to choose a place to play, he would come here” commented world-renowned violinist, Ivry Gitlis, following a visit to the exhibition.

 For the authentic traveller looking for an original and real experience, Arte Sella is a must-visit attraction.

 - Arte Sella is open to visitors all year round (except Christmas day) and is 8km from the town of Borgo Valsugana where I stayed